-With plant-based diets becoming more popular, the cases of iron deficiency have also risen.
+With plant-based diets becoming more popular, cases of iron deficiency have also risen.
 Yet, even though iron deficiency is very common, a laissez-faire attitude around the condition can be very dangerous, especially when it comes to women’s health.

 Statistics show that ten percent of women in the United States are iron deficient.
-When left unresolved (which many cases are) iron deficiency can leave you feeling lethargic and weak and negatively affecting your brain and immune systems.
+When left unresolved (which many cases are) iron deficiency can leave you feeling lethargic and weak and negatively affect your brain and immune systems.
 On top of that, for pregnant women, an iron deficiency can lead to more serious issues for the unborn child.

 Why is iron so essential?

 This essential mineral is found naturally in some of the foods we consume and it is also added to many processed food products.
 Yet, did you know there are two forms of dietary iron, that your body needs?
 Nonheme iron is found in “plants and iron-fortified foods,” while heme iron is found in “meat, seafood, and poultry.”

 This mineral is a “component of hemoglobin, an erythrocyte protein that transfers oxygen from the lungs to the tissues.”
 Iron is also a component of another protein called myoglobin “that provides oxygen to muscles,” which means iron supports your metabolism.
 Along with these important functions, iron aids in “growth, development, normal cellular functioning, and synthesis of some hormones and connective tissues.”
 The absorption efficiency and distribution of iron are controlled by a hormone called hepcidin using red blood cells and plasma.

 You might be surprised to learn that iron is the most common nutritional deficiency in the United States.
 This is in large part due to the standard American diet, which oftentimes lacks foods rich in iron, yet it can also be caused by other health issues.